Lightning-AI/pytorch-lightning/docs/source/advanced/mixed_precision.rst

 PyTorch Native
 --------------

-With the PyTorch 1.6 release, it introduced mixed precision functionality into their core as the AMP package, `torch.cuda.amp <https://pytorch.org/docs/stable/amp.html>`__.
+PyTorch 1.6 release introduced mixed precision functionality into their core as the AMP package, `torch.cuda.amp <https://pytorch.org/docs/stable/amp.html>`__.
 It is more flexible and intuitive compared to `NVIDIA APEX <https://github.com/NVIDIA/apex>`__.
 Since computation happens in FP16, there is a chance of numerical instability during training.
 This is handled internally by a dynamic grad scaler which skips invalid steps and adjusts the scaler to ensure subsequent steps fall within a finite range.
 For more information `see the autocast docs <https://pytorch.org/docs/stable/amp.html#gradient-scaling>`__.
 Lightning uses native amp by default with ``precision=16|"bf16"``.
 You can also set it using: